-- 19. Continued financial and technical assistance is needed to strengthen the Governments' mineclearing agencies.
-By the end of the year, these institutions should have the necessary expertise, skills and capacities to implement large-scale mine-clearing activities (including developing a work program, preparing mine-clearance contracts, establishing and monitoring accounting procedures, designing technical and safety standards, and ensuring the quality of the works) with limited external assistance.
-To reach and maintain the required level of effectiveness, the State and the Entity Governments will also have to clarify the respective roles of the three agencies. - 20.
-While the local agencies are being progressively strengthened, the United Nations-managed MAC will have to play a critical role by providing the necessary technical expertise.
-Continued financial support (in terms of both staffing and cash) should be provided by the donor community.
-In October 1996, the United Nations (UN) submitted a comprehensive budget for that purpose to the international community (in addition to providing technical support, the MAC plans to establish mineclearing teams, initially working under its supervision until ultimate employment mechanisms have been determined). - 21.
-A special effort should also be made to continue developing the mine information system established within the MAC, by collecting additional information, checking and updating existing data and making them widely available.
-Donor assistance is required not only to cover the (limited) incremental operating costs but also to ensure that information collected during implementation of their projects is properly communicated to the central data base.
-The continued operational assistance of IFOR, or its successor organization, in this respect is critical.
+19. Continued financial and technical assistance is needed to strengthen the Governments' mine clearing agencies.
+By the end of the year these institutions should have the necessary expertise, skills, and capacities to implement large-scale mine clearing activities (including developing a work program, preparing mine clearance contracts, establishing and monitoring accounting procedures, designing technical and safety standards, and ensuring the quality of the works) with limited external assistance.

+20. While local agencies are being progressively strengthened, the MAC will have to play a critical role by providing the necessary technical expertise.4 Continued financial support (in terms of both staffing and cash) should be provided by the donor community.

+21. A special effort should also be made to continue developing the mine information system within MAC by collecting additional information, checking and updating existing data, and making them widely available.
+Donor assistance is required not only to cover (limited) incremental operating costs but also to ensure that information collected during implementation of their projects is properly communicated to the central database.
+The continued operational assistance of IFOR/SFOR is critical in this regard.

-Local capacity building (US\$6 million): Developing an industry and removing a bottleneck
+Local capacity building (US\$6 million): Developing an industry